 ATTN: Public Service

 The digital, searchable finding aids for the Thurman Collections are located by clicking the SEARCH tab above.
 The Gotlieb Center does not publish or distribute copies of finding aids, however a scope and content description is published on our website.

 The archival staff will review all requests for duplication of materials.
 The staff considers requests in adherence with the Gotlieb Center's policies on duplication and in adherence with the Copyright Law of the United States of America and related laws contained in Title 17 of the United States Code (specifically 107.
 Limitations on exclusive rights.
 Fair Use).
 With written permission from the collectee or their literary executor, we may be able to make photocopies or scans of material and send the copies to you.
 We have strict limits on the number of copies we will make for your project, please consult the Photocopy Policy for details.
 You will still be required to fill out the Application for the use of Manuscript Collections and other appropriate forms.
 You will be responsible for paying all charges and fees in advance, before receiving your copies.

 If you are unable to visit the Center in person, you may employ a proxy researcher.
 However, both you and your proxy researcher must complete the Application for the use of Manuscript Collections form in order to access the collections.
-The Boston University "Quickie Job" site allows you to post a research position if you would like to hire a Boston University student to conduct your proxy research.
+The Boston University "Quickie Job" site allows you to post a research position if you would like to hire a Boston University to conduct your proxy research.

 Rules & Guidelines